jcpny1/portfolio-analyzer/README.md

                   Moved chart code out of formatter and into new ChartData class.
                   Memoized data feed vendor keys.
                   Added first jest test.
-                  Only chart portfolio value to earliest end date of underlying instruments to avoid incorrect valuation due to missing data.
+                  Only chart a portfolio value to the earliest end date of underlying instruments to avoid incorrect valuation due to missing data.
                   Reduction in RuboCop findings.
                   Reduced series fetch rate to prevent exceeding vendor limits.
                   Now storing all available series data; Removed hardcoded year 2013 start date.
 Pass date range from client.
                   Series fetch API now accepts a date range.
                   Removed dividend reinvestment adjustments from chart now that we are using adjusted data.
                   Moved Settings menu item from Help menu to main level.
                   When editing an existing position, the date-acquired field will now show the existing value instead of today's date.
                   Display portfolio name in red/green/black color depending on gain/loss value.
 27-Mar-18  0.5.0  Added portfolio composite to chart in addition to individual instruments.
-                  Reduced headlines refresh rate to not exceed the free license limit with just two Portfolio Analyzer apps running.
+                  Reduced headlines refresh rate to not exceed the free license limit with just two Portfolio Analyzer client apps running.
                   Bulk refresh series data will now update in symbol order.
                   Incorporated a few Code Climate suggestions.
 Also updated config file to V2.
                   Added new Decimal class data type 'percent'.